joseareia/joseareia/README.md

 ### Halló þarna! 👋

-I’m José Areia, an MSc student in Cybersecurity & Digital Forensics at the [Polytechnic of Leiria](https://www.ipleiria.pt/politecnico/institucional/politecnico/), where I also work as an Invited Assistant Professor and Research.
+I’m José Areia, an MSc student in Cybersecurity & Digital Forensics at the [Polytechnic of Leiria](https://www.ipleiria.pt/politecnico/institucional/politecnico/), where I also work as an Invited Assistant Professor and Research Fellow.

 My research focuses on Secure and Privacy-Preserving Machine Learning at the Computer Science and Communication Research Centre.
 I also teach in the Short Cycle Program of Cybersecurity and Computer Networks.